mohannadize/SquamousCellCarcinoma/Handout/SCC.md

 * Neoplastic tissue is generated from the squamous cell layer of the epithelium upon stimulation by irritants.

-* Those irritants (or known as risk factors) are stochastic in nature and is hard to specify a specific dose or quantity at which the neoplastic tissue starts to generate.
+* Those irritants (or known as risk factors) are stochastic in nature and is hard to specify a certain dose or quantity at which the neoplastic tissue generates.
 DNA damage by irritants is the most probable cause of neoplastic tissue generation.

 * Squamous cell carcinoma is typically found on areas often exposed to the sun, such as the scalp, face and neck, however, it can develop on other parts of the body including the mucous membrane and the genitalia.